World Scout Jamboree

 International Service Team

-The UK Contingent will also comprise of 750 members of the International Service Team (IST).
-The Jamboree IST will be comprised of adult volunteers from across the world, who are all there for one reason – to make the Jamboree a success!
-They will fill vital roles in motivating and supporting young people, and providing services, program and facilities.
-The IST are currently being selected by the UK Contingent and we hope to have a number from Surrey.
+The UK Contingent also comprised of 750 members of the International Service Team (IST).
+The Jamboree IST is formed of adult volunteers from across the world, who are all there for one reason – to make the Jamboree a success!
+They fill vital roles in motivating and supporting young people, and providing services, program and facilities.

-We are delighted that 31 Surrey Scouts made it through a rigorous selection process and will be attending the Jamboree as members of the International Service Team.
+We are delighted that 31 Surrey Scouts made it through a rigorous selection process and attended the Jamboree as members of the International Service Team.

-That means in total Surrey will be represented by 108 young people, 12 unit leaders, 31 International Service Team, 1 Contingent Support Team, 1 Contingent Management Team and 1 Contingent Leader!
+That means in total Surrey was represented by 108 young people, 12 unit leaders, 31 International Service Team, 1 Contingent Support Team, 1 Contingent Management Team and 1 Contingent Leader!